Mink80/Minks7daysMods/Minks_ModChallenge/README.md

     To giveup a challenge: "Challenge giveup" (can only be done in a running challange) If you want to challenge a user with a space in its name, use "Some Name".

-    "C" is the short version of "Challenges" and can be used with the same parameters.
     "withdraw", "deny", "revoke" are aliases for "cancel".

 ### For admins